-The non-veto of charging proposal NTS GCM 17 resulted in an update to the methodology for new NTS Entry Points, where no permanent obligated entry capacity has been sold i.e. where an entry point does not have an obligated baseline entry capacity level (defined by the Licence).
-The entry capacity baseline reserve price is set at the P0 price - the transportation model derived annuitized long run marginal cost for the relevant entry point with that entry point flowing at the obligated level.
-This methodology update ensures consistency for new and existing ASEPs and removes a potential cross subsidy.
+For new NTS Entry Points, where no permanent obligated entry capacity has been sold i.e. where an entry point does not have an obligated entry capacity level (defined by the Licence), the entry capacity reserve price is set at the transportation model derived annuitized long run marginal cost for the relevant entry point with that entry point flowing at the obligated level.